Fellowships

 Do I need to submit a budget?

-No, we only require a description of your plan for the funds.
+No, we only require a short description of your plan for the funds.
 This plan is flexible as long as the uses are in compliance with fellowship spending rules.

 Am I eligible for the MICDE fellowship even if I have other fellowships (e.g. NSF GFRP)?